shinshin86/ft-js/README.md

 - download - download files from server
 - serve - serve files
-- list - list files from server by CSV format
+- list - list files from server by CSV format or JSON format(`--json` option must be added)
 - help, h - Shows a list of commands or help for one command

 ## Development